Ullensvang Municipality: Geography

-The municipality of Ullensvang is located on the shores of the Hardangerfjorden and the Sørfjorden and it stretches all the way up to the Folgefonna glacier inside Folgefonna National Park on the Folgefonna peninsula in the western part of the municipality.
-It continues up to the vast Hardangervidda plateau in the east, including part of the Hardangervidda National Park.
-The lakes Kvensjøen and Veivatnet as well as the mountain Hårteigen are all located in Ullensvang on the plateau.
+Ullensvang Municipality is located on the shores of the Hardangerfjorden and the Sørfjorden and it stretches all the way up to the Folgefonna glacier inside Folgefonna National Park on the Folgefonna peninsula in the western part of the municipality.
+The Folgefonna glacier is actually made up of three large sections: Midtre Folgefonna, Nordre Folgefonna, and Søndre Folgefonna.
+The municipality continues up to the vast Hardangervidda plateau in the east, including part of the Hardangervidda National Park.
+The lakes Juklavatnet, Kvennsjøen, Langavatnet, Ringedalsvatnet, Røldalsvatnet, Sandvinvatnet, Valldalsvatnet, Veivatnet, and Votna are all located in the municipality.
+Ullensvang has many waterfalls including Espelandsfossen, Låtefossen, Skrikjofossen, and Tyssestrengene.
+The highest point in the municipality is the 1721.26 m tall mountain Sandfloegga.
+The mountains Hårteigen and Kistenuten are also located in the municipality.

+Voss Municipality lies to the north, Ulvik Municipality and Eidfjord Municipality both lie to the northeast, Vinje Municipality (in Telemark county) lies to the east, Suldal Municipality and Sauda Municipality (both are in Rogaland county) lie to the south, Etne Municipality and Kvinnherad Municipality lie to the southwest, and Kvam Municipality lies to the west.

 Climate

-The lowland areas of Ullensvang near the Hardanger fjord has a temperate oceanic climate (marine west coast climate, Cfb in the Köppen climate classification).
+The lowland areas of Ullensvang near the Hardangerfjord has a temperate oceanic climate (marine west coast climate, Cfb in the Köppen climate classification).
 The average daily high range from 3.0 C in January and February to 20.0 C in July.
 The driest season is April - August, while the wettest is October - March.
 The all-time high temperature is 33.5 °C recorded 28 July 2019; the all-time low is -14.5 °C recorded 9 February 1966.
 The weather station Ullensvang Forsøksgard has been recording temperature since 1865.